tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 How To Bake Multi-Mesh
 ------------

 	#.
+This only works for vertex skinning method.
+	#.
 Enable `Multimesh` type in the :ref:`Settings type <animationBakerSettings>`.
 	#.
 Customize modular character with desired skinned mesh renderers.
 	#.
 Add gameobjects with the desired attachments to the child of the desired bone **[optional]**.